 Was it always your idea to write under a pseudonym for these books?

-Why have you chosen to write these books as a man?
+Why have you chosen to write these books under a male pseudonym?
 Does it influence your writing in any way?

 I certainly wanted to take my writing persona as far away as possible from me, so a male pseudonym seemed a good idea.
 It doesn’t consciously change the way I write.
 I think I write differently, because it’s a very different genre.

 Why the name Robert Galbraith?
 Do you have anything to say to all those Robert Galbraiths out there?

 I can only hope all the real Robert Galbraiths out there will be as forgiving as the real Harry Potters have been.
 I must say, I don’t think their plight is quite as embarrassing.

 I chose Robert because it’s one of my favourite men’s names, because Robert F Kennedy is my hero and because, mercifully, I hadn’t used it for any of the characters in the Potter series or The Casual Vacancy.

 Galbraith came about for a slightly odd reason.
 When I was a child, I really wanted to be called ‘Ella Galbraith’, and I’ve no idea why.
 I don’t even know how I knew that the surname existed, because I can’t remember ever meeting anyone with it.
 Be that as it may, the name had a fascination for me.
 I actually considered calling myself L A Galbraith for the Strike series, but for fairly obvious reasons decided that initials were a bad idea.